Community Asset Inventory: A Guide to Local Housing Resources

 Understanding Community Assets

-Data sources for this community asset inventory consisted of the Thurston Regional Planning Council’s Housing Needs Assessment, City of Olympia publications and policies, Thurston County geodata and maps, the Washington State Recreation and Conservation Office’s Public Lands Inventory, US Census data (primarily the OnTheMap resource), and American Community Survey data.
-Some data was not found, such as a directory of municipal property in Olympia, Lacey, and Tumwater, or Thurston County owned property.
+Data sources for this community asset inventory consisted of the Thurston Regional Planning Council’s Housing Needs Assessment, the cities of Olympia, Lacey, and Tumwater publications and policies, Thurston County geodata and maps, the Washington State Recreation and Conservation Office’s Public Lands Inventory, US Census data (primarily the OnTheMap resource), and American Community Survey data.

 Purpose and Research Questions